Touring Equipment

 Cargo Trailer

 We did make a few modification to the standard BOB trailer.
 We added a pannier rack over the tire.
 It's one designed to fit the 16 inch tire of a Greenspeed trike.
 It just takes a little bit of fabricating to make it work.
 These panniers are the Axiom "Typhoon," they're a little larger than the ones we use under the seat.
 I also added the rear fender from a Greenspeed trike.
 The stock fender didn't have the full coverage of the tire that I wanted.
-(We are always improving and upgrading all of our equipment.
-The above picture of the trailer is the latest version.)

 NOTE: It is recommended that you only put bulky lightweight items in these panniers so as not to alter the proper weight balance of the trailer.
 We use them as the "stuff sacks" for our sleeping bags.
 The heavier gear goes in the main compartment of the trailer.
 I should also say that the soft-sided cooler (on top of the pack) is very lightweight and is usually empty while traveling.
 We take it along so we can stop at a store shortly before arriving at each day's campsite and purchase food items.
 On really hot days it's also nice to be able to carry some ice to add to our water bottles!